Sign in

 610 Queensberry Street, North Melbourne

-Extend your sugar rush with our favourite pastries, cake shops and bakeries in Melbourne.
-Keen to try your own hand?
-Bake your way to happiness with these cake recipes you’ll want to try immediately.
+Made your way through the best desserts in Melbourne and keen to try your own hand?
+Bake your way to happiness with the cake recipes and cookie concoctions you’ll want to try immediately.

 Stay in the loop